BaiGeiQiShi/ARJA-e-API/README.md

 ## 6. Quick Test
-Since ARJA-e contains fault localization, we can only wait for the complete repair result.
+Since ARJA-e couples fault localization, we can only wait for the complete repair result.
 It takes about **2 hours** to finish the repair.
 ```
 # Generate the patches
 ./start.sh